 As with exercise, we must acknowledge we are human beings with basic needs to function properly.
 Eating right will provide you with the optimum resources necessary to attain your physical, mental and spiritual goals.

 Simple enough but most of us do not breathe deeply enough to engage our bodies and provide our cells with all the necessary nutrients to function properly.
 Practice deep breathing throughout the day whenever you remember.

-Humor ultimately is the best medicine.
-From a physical perspective it releases endorphins in our body, which makes us feel better, and it releases pent up emotions that if not released become toxic to our body.
+Humour ultimately is the best medicine.
+From a physical perspective, it releases endorphins in our body, which makes us feel better, and it releases pent up emotions that if not released become toxic to our body.
 The more we can laugh at ourselves the healthier and happier we will be.

 7. Practice, Practice, Practice

-The excerpts above are from one of my favorite books The Art of Happiness: A Handbook for Living by His Holiness the Dalai Lama and Howard C. Cutler MD.
+The excerpts above are from one of my favourite books The Art of Happiness: A Handbook for Living by His Holiness the Dalai Lama and Howard C. Cutler MD.

 Happiness is what you need, for it.
 In case of any help, our happiness coach is just a click away www.myfitbrain.in helps you to connect you with your happiness.